Miss Earth 2022: Virtual pre-pageant activities

 Miss Earth's virtual pre-pageant activities premiered on Miss Earth's official YouTube channel on 25 October 2022 with the Meet the delegates series.
 Six competitions took place: Fauna outfit competition, Intelligence preliminary judging, National costume competition, Beauty of Face, Fitness & Form, and the Eco Video presentations.

 Delegates were divided into four regions; Asia & Oceania, Europe, Africa and the Americas for Intelligence preliminary judging between November 1 and 4, 2022.
 For the first time, the Fauna outfit competition was held, which displayed the delegates' creative outfits of the fauna they represent.
 The grand showcase of the delegates' culture and traditions in the National Costume competition premiered on 6 November 2022.
 Other preliminary rounds include Miss Earth 2022 Beauty of Face competition and the Miss Earth 2022 Fitness & Form.
 The Miss Earth 2022 Eco Video presentation divided the delegates via the continental group between November 11 and 14.

 Press Presentation

 86 delegates were introduced during the Miss Earth 2022 press presentation, held at Okada Manila on November 14, 2022.

 Swimsuit Competition

 The swimsuit competition was held at the Azzura Beach Resort in Zamboanga City on November 16, 2022.
-The competition was won by Esther Ajayi of Nigeria, Andrea Aguilera of Colombia, Mina Sue Choi of South Korea, and Liliya Levaya of Belarus.
+The competition was won by Esther Ajayi of Nigeria for Africa, Andrea Aguilera of Colombia for the Americas, Mina Sue Choi of South Korea for Asia & Oceania, and Liliya Levaya of Belarus for Europe.